juxor/afaq/markdown/biblio.md

 Criminological Approach to the Problem of Power**, Routledge and Kegan Paul, 1950\.

-**Writings against Power and Death: The Anarchist articles and Pamphlets of Alex Comfort**, David Goodway (Ed.), Freedom Press, London, 1994.
+**Writings against Power and Death: The Anarchist articles and Pamphlets of Alex Comfort**, David Goodway (ed.), Freedom Press, London, 1994.

 Crump, John, **Hatta Shuzo and Pure Anarchism in Interwar Japan**, St.
 Martin's Press, Inc., New York, 1993.